 As life would have it, I am approaching the weekend with the remnants of severe cold; something I have not had to deal with in years.
 I can’t even remember that last time that the combination of sniffles, coughing, and congestion affected me in this manner.

 To be honest, I believe this is the result of burning the candle at both ends as a result of a family crisis and quick trip to Seattle.
-Ten hours in a vehicle is way to long when squeezed into a 14 hour period.
-This had me thinking about the impact of stress to our overall health as a topic to explore a bit deeper over the next months.
+Ten hours in a vehicle is way too long when squeezed into a 14 hour period.
+This had me thinking about the impact of stress on our overall health as a topic to explore a bit deeper over the next months.

-As someone who prefers natural remedies to OTC drugs, at the first sign of a scratchy throat I fired up the diffuser with Shield (a thieves-like essential oil blend) and hit my stash of remedial salves.
+As someone who prefers natural remedies to OTC drugs, at the first sign of a scratchy throat, I fired up the diffuser with Shield (a thieves-like essential oil blend) and hit my stash of remedial salves.
 That led to a big oops.
 I had inadvertently left my pre-made salve concoctions in Arizona.